 - A) Detailed descriptions of each A.S. fellowship appointed position become visible no later than Week 4 of the quarter in which the A.S. fellowship program is taking place. - B) Applications for the A.S.
 Fellowship appointed positions shall be made readily available no later than two (2) days after the last fellowship program session in which fellows will have the opportunity to rank their top choices based on the aforementioned descriptions and interview for their top three A.S. entities by the end of week 6 so long as they submit their application no later than the end of Week 7 5 of Fall the quarter in which they are applying. - C) A.S.
-Fellowship Appointment Interviews: - 1) Interviews should be conducted between Weeks 8 5-6 of the quarter for which the A.S. fellowship program is taking place. - 2) Each interview must have a minimum of two (2)-members from the A.S. entity in which the fellow is applying for or have the A.S. fellowship program coordinating committee do the interview on their behalf.

-- 3) Each interview must be transcribed with an indication of the fellows projects for the A.S. entity as well as for the A.S. long-range vision plan. - 4) Each A.S. entity will have the option of creating their own interview questions as well as the option of hosting each interview through their office or allowing the A.S.
-Fellowship Program Coordinating Committee to interview on their behalf with the entities predetermined questions, - 5) Each interested A.S.
-Entity that interviewed Fellows shall submit their preferences for A.S. fellowship appointments to the A.S.
-Fellowship Selection Committee's fellow request form no later than Week 9 6 of the quarter for which the fellows are applying. - a) The A.S.
+Fellowship Appointment Interviews: - 1) Interviews should be conducted between Weeks 4 and 5 of the quarter for which the A.S. fellowship program is taking place. - 2) Interviews will be conducted by the A.S.
+Fellowship Coordinating Committee, and any A.S. entity that is taking a fellow can also sit in on interviews if desired. - 3) Each interview must be transcribed with an indication of the fellows projects for the A.S. entity as well as for the A.S. long-range vision plan. - 4) Each A.S. entity will have the option of creating their own interview questions as well as the option of hosting each interview through their office or allowing the A.S.
+Fellowship Program Coordinating Committee to interview on their behalf with the entities predetermined questions, - 5) Each interested A.S. entity must submit their preferences for fellowship appointments to the A.S.
+Fellowship Coordinating Committee no later than a few days after the last interview. - a) The A.S.
 Fellowship Selection Committee shall determine the final fellowship appointments no later than Week 6 of the quarter for which the fellowship is taking place and then proceeding to send it to the Internal Vice President for Senate to approve by Week 7. - b) Week 7-9: Following Senate approval, fellows would be officially part of an A.S. entity.